 Role of the Student Advisees:

 This required, one-credit hour course focuses on individual/personal assessment.
-Students explore their interests, values and skills through career inventories including the Strong Interest Inventory and the Myers Briggs Type Indicator, as well as other self-guided worksheets on personal values and skills analysis.
+Students explore their interests, values and skills through assessments on Focus 2, a web-based major and career exploraiton tool.

 Through class led discussions, reflective activities, and individual appointments, students use their assessment findings to research potential RIT majors and career fields.